 Logic Toys - puzzles, small manipulative toys, games to develop fine motor skills, logic and reasoning.

-Book Corner – bookrack, books on CD’S, puppets.
+Book Corner – bookrack, puppets.

 Play Dough – homemade play dough, cookie cutters, clay tools.